 Use the link above to view the 2018 map online.
+Nearly 20km of bike lanes & paths were added in 2020 and another 30km are planned for 2021.
+This great progress won’t show yet on the map!
 The reverse side has further infomation:

-As part of the Active Transportation Master Plan, City of Brampton has designated a 40km City Loop, which is included in the 2018 map above.
+As part of the Active Transportation Master Plan, City of Brampton has designated a 40km ‘B’ Loop, which is included in the 2018 map above.
 It features Etobicoke Creek Trail on the west edge; Mayfield Multiuse Path on the north edge; Heart Lake Conservation Area, Esker Lake Trail, Franceschini bridge and Chinguacousy Trail on the east edge; and Kennedy Valley Trail extension, Westcreek Blvd., Dixie Rd Multi Use Path on the south edge.
+Approximately 30km of this loop (excluding the north end through Heart Lake Conservation Area), are included in the Bike the Creek‘s B-Loop Ride.
+You can access the google map link and continue to ride it as long as the pavement markings last!

 This older map from the City of Brampton indicates trails, parks and recreation areas with a listing for all facilities.